 For students electing to send scores, the SAT, ACT, and other standard measures can continue to be an important part of Creighton University’s holistic admissions process.
 Standardized test scores are a required part of the application process at many other selective colleges and universities.
 These tests can provide valuable information about a student.
 If a student chooses to include these scores in their application review, we will consider them, along with all other materials in a student’s application.
-We encourage students to take standardized tests like the SAT and ACT, and to share scores with us.
-Given the number of institutions that require these scores, we anticipate that the majority of students will continue to take these tests and may still submit their test scores to Creighton.

 What does it mean to apply test-optional?

 Students who choose to submit their application and select the test-optional path will not have their test scores considered as a part of the admission review process.
 Test scores will only be considered as part of the scholarship review process if it benefits the student.

 I haven’t been able to take a test yet, so I don’t know if I should apply test-optional.
 What should I do?

 We encourage students who haven’t gotten the chance to take a test yet to apply to Creighton as a test-optional applicant.
 We don’t want to pause your college search while you wait for an upcoming test date.
 If you are able to take the test in the coming months and want your application to be re-reviewed for merit scholarships with your test score, you will be able to do so through the December testing dates (provided we receive the test scores by January 5, 2021).